Cassie has everything she wants…

-“This one’s a little more expensive, but it’s organic,” Reid said to her, indicating the two brands.
+“This one’s a little more expensive, but it’s organic,” Reid said to her, indicating the one jar.

-He gave her the jar, feeding that tingle when their hands brushed.
-“Didn’t you go to Chicago?”
+He gave her the jars, feeding that tingle when their hands brushed.
+“Didn’t you move to Chicago?”

 “It looks like life is treating you well.”
 The appreciation in his gaze was undisguised.
-He had a good look at her boots, his second long survey, and Cassie smiled.
+He had a good look at her boots and Cassie smiled.
 Apparently, they shared an affection for tall black boots.